-On successful completion of the programme, students will receive an Master's degree in Public Health.
+After a series of compulsory core modules, students will be able to focus on a specialised stream of study, including the option to follow a general public health programme.
+On successful completion of the programme, students will receive a Master's degree in Public Health.
 This will reflect their choice of stream:

 - Environment & Health